 In a break with tradition, Carson Drew, widower and attorney in private practice, has invited his daughter on a business trip.
 Thanks to his professional connections, they are guests at Oakmont Country Club beside the high iron-and-manganese content, low pH-level Allegheny River near Smoky City.
 The trouble is, Papa Drew has not been seen for hours.

-While waiting in the forbidding clubhouse (Fownes and Stotz, 1903) with its stately gables, where she overhears bellicose statements about military preparedness, the unescorted invalid must justify her presence to guardians of club protocol.
+In the clubhouse (Fownes and Stotz, 1903), where she overhears bellicose statements about military preparedness, the unescorted invalid must justify her presence to guardians of club protocol.

 “Young lady, where did you say your father is?”

 Orphanage appears here in the public domain for the first time.
 Internal evidence dates the events described herein to the early 1940s.

 St. Nicholas Croatian Catholic Church (Frederick C. Sauer, 1900), Millvale PA